katopz/rust-by-practice/solutions/pattern-match/match-iflet.md

     let v = vec![MyEnum::Foo, MyEnum::Bar, MyEnum::Foo];
     for e in v {
         if matches!(e, MyEnum::Foo) {
-            // fix the error with changing only this line count += 1;
+            // Fix the error with changing only this line count += 1;
         }
     }